-- 1. be current members of the teaching staff of The University of Auckland; and - 2. have taught in at least six complete teaching sessions (semesters, summer school, quarters) while holding a tenurable or fixed-term position of 0.5 fulltime equivalence or greater at Senior Tutor, Professional Teaching Fellow or Lecturer level or above at The University of Auckland.
+- 1. be current members of the teaching or professional staff of The University of Auckland; and - 2. for teaching staff, have taught in at least six complete teaching sessions (semesters, summer school, quarters) while holding a tenurable or fixed-term position of 0.5 fulltime equivalence or greater at Senior Tutor, Professional Teaching Fellow or Lecturer level or above at The University of Auckland.